psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ⚠️ Balancing event publishing frequency with performance considerations

 ## Recently Fixed Issues
+- ✅ Fixed issue with PTT activation on disabled channels
+  - Root cause: PTT service was not properly checking if a channel was enabled before activating
+  - Solution: Added explicit checks in HandlePttPressed and HandlePttReleased methods to prevent activation of disabled channels

+- ✅ Fixed UI styling issues with PTT buttons
+  - Root cause: Button styles were not consistent with the rest of the application
+  - Solution: Implemented theme-aware button styles with proper visual feedback and rounded corners

 - ✅ Fixed duplicate log entries issue
   - Root cause: Multiple logging providers writing to the same file
   - Solution: Simplified logging configuration and removed redundant providers